bogdan-nd/BuckwheatBestBuy/README.md

 ## Link to Heroku
 https://calm-peak-96829.herokuapp.com/

+Extra facts: in free plan at Heroku number of requests is limited to 50 per 60 minutes.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).